Impacts of Heat Waves in Urban Areas in Europe

 Increases in exposure will result in higher direct economic losses from tropical cyclones.

-Losses will also depend on future changes in tropical cyclone frequency and intensity (
+Losses will also depend on future changes in tropical cyclone frequency and intensity (high confidence).

 Overall losses due to extratropical cyclones will also increase, with possible decreases or no change in some areas (medium confidence).